-- Combine flour and salt, stir in yeast and sugar.
+- Combine flour and salt, and stir in yeast and sugar.

-- Mix well and turn out onto a clean surface and knead for 2 minutes so that flour is mixed, don’t overwork as you don’t want gluten forming yet.
+- Mix well, turn out onto a clean surface, and knead for 2 minutes so that flour is mixed, don’t overwork as you don’t want gluten forming yet.

 - Grate butter and press together into a 12cmx20cm rectangle on a plastic wrap.

-- Unwrap butter and place in the center of the dough.
+- Unwrap the butter and place it in the center of the dough.

 - Fold the dough into thirds.

-- Pinch open dough to seal in the butter.
+- Pinch open the dough to seal in the butter.

-- Rotate dough 90 degrees and press butter with rolling pin a few times to loosen butter.
+- Rotate the dough 90 degrees and press butter with a rolling pin a few times to loosen butter.

 - Fold over into thirds again.